GilaCMS/docs/source/api.rst

     .. method:: meta($meta,$value)

-        (static) Sets a meta value that is printed later from view::head().
+        (static) Sets a meta value that is printed later from View::head().

         :param string $meta: The meta name.
         :param string $value: The value.